yinxin630/ezreal/readme.md

 ### Enter And Leave Animation

-Enter/leave animation is for the component, which you can control it to be showed or not
+Enter/leave animation is for the component, which you can control it to be showed or not.
+So you should pass boolean property display to emit `Enter` or `Leave` action

 ```
 class App extends React.Component {